 Being an essential part of a network requires you to be equally valuable to others.
 Your personality and your character come into greater play than just your technical skills and knowledge, so you have to be genuine with people.

 Be interested in their lives and be open with yours as well, and soon you will realize that the true benefits of having a great network of people expand beyond just work and business.

-Even before you have any significant amount of savings, being financially literate can help you develop better business savvy and teach you proper strategies in managing your income.
+Even before you have any significant amount for investment, becoming financially literate can help you develop better business savvy and teach you proper strategies for managing your income.

 Learning good spending habits and making smart investments are all part of good money management.
 This will give you security and peace of mind, help you avoid unnecessary expenses or losses, and ensure your time is used wisely.

-It also affects your personal development, as learning early on how to better utilize your money and resources will and have created an uncertain future for themselves.
+Good money management also affects your personal development, as learning early on how to better utilize your money and resources will help you build financial independence and create a secure future for yourself.

 The truth is, it would help if you actually do get some formal exposure to practical survival skills: urban emergencies such as dealing with a broken-down car, reporting an emergency, doing first aid or CPR, or listing and collecting supplies for various scenarios.

-Hopefully, as curriculums and ways of learning continuously develop, we will see more concrete ways to incorporate these things in University programs in the future.
+Hopefully, as life skills curriculums and ways of learning develop, we will see more concrete ways to incorporate this life skills list of basic life skills, life skills lessons, and life skills activities in school and university programs in the future.